dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib.md

 ## Production ready

 All code examples are shown as ES6 ([ECMAScript 2015](https://en.wikipedia.org/wiki/ECMAScript)).
-But the production `@dnb/eufemia` is actually compiled down to ES5 (5th Edition).
-So your product is using production ready code.
+The production `@dnb/eufemia` is compiled down to ES5 (5th Edition) when UMD, ESM or CJS is used.
+If you need to support Internet Explorer 11, ensure the `browserlist` is set so.
+Or ensure you compile code down to ES5 and provide all necessary polyfills.

 ## Components, Elements and Extensions